 44mm in diameter, powered by Seiko’s 6R15 movement, and cased in hardened titanium, the Shogun is one of Seiko’s underdogs that sort of looks like the love child of a Rolex Sub and a Seiko Monster.
 It’s got slightly angular lugs and nicely brushed case sides that give it that extra tool-watch vibe compared to its next of kin, the Sumo.

 (Image: Evan Yeung @ monochrome-watches.com)

 Though quite similar to the Shogun, the Sumo differentiates itself in a handful of ways.
 For starters, its bezel is completely different to most Seiko divers, using larger numerals all the way around.
 Its hands are also much simpler than those of the Shogun.
-In dimensions (as you can see in the link above) they are quite similar, though the Sumo will be decently heavier, as it uses a steel case and bracelet instead of titanium.
+In dimensions they are quite similar, though the Sumo will be decently heavier, as it uses a steel case and stainless steel bracelet instead of titanium.
 Finally, its case is just cleaner and more curvy than its harsher and more angular sibling.
 If it was my money, I’d probably side with the Sumo, but this will all come down to personal tastes.

 (Image: Ronald Bayan @ flickr.com)

 Think of the Urchin as a sort of budget baby brother to the last two.
 It’s another clean and simple black-dial diver, but it’s from the “Seiko 5” entry-level line, using the basic 7S36 non-hacking movement, and only water-resistant up to 100m.
 You can scoop one of these bad boys up for less than $150 if you hunt around though, so if you’re looking for a budget-beater or gift for your teenager that you won’t feel bad about him trashing, it’ll do the job just fine.

 (Image: joeweber22 @ dappered.com)